ctp-eos/ctp-sci/Basic Background.md

 C-energy is invisible from our physical world.
 In C-Domain there is no time and no distance.
 Communication in C-domain is instant.
 Your thought is your instant action.
 There are no limitations of speed of light in C-domain as it applies to the Einstein’s Theory of Special Relativity.

-C-energy creates millions of non-physical and physical realities (including ours) each defined by its own range of C-energy frequencies not visible from another range or reality.
+C-energy creates millions of non-physical and physical realities *(including ours)* each defined by its own range of C-energy Frequencies not visible from another range or reality.
 Where you are in C-domain does not depend on the distance or physical location or travel.

-Where you are in C-domain depends only on the range of C-energy frequencies you find yourself in and on the specific C-energy Frequency of your destination target in that range.
+Where you are in C-domain depends only on the range of C-energy Frequencies you find yourself *in* and on the specific C-energy Frequency of your destination target - in that range.

-Groups of C-energy Units exhibit themselves in a physical world via a separate set of C-energy Units called Translational or T-energy Units which code the thoughts of such C-energy Units into the vibrations of a particular physical world.
+Groups of C-energy Units exhibit themselves in a physical world via a separate set of C-energy Units called *Translational* or T-energy Units which code the thoughts of such C-energy Units into the vibrations of a particular physical world.
 All atoms in our physical world are created and exist in this manner.

 The constant interaction between C, T and P energies make up what we call the CTP Energy Cycle™.
 It can explain all current known and unknown science of our physical world.
 CTP Energy can also explain many spiritual, psychic, UFO, ESP, weather, and other similar phenomena.

 For example, the expansion of galaxies in our physical Universe is nothing more than the expansion of C-energy in C-domain as coded by T-energy Units in our physical world.
-CTP Energy Cycle™ is also the elusive Unified Field Theory that scientists have been trying to formulate unsuccessfully for over 100 years since the formula always required a non-physical energy component to make it work.
+CTP Energy Cycle™ is also the elusive [Unified Field Theory](https://github.com/ctp-eos/ctp-sci/blob/main/CTP%3A%20Completion%20of%20the%20Unified%20Field%20Theory.md) that scientists have been trying to formulate unsuccessfully for over 100 years since the formula always required a **non-physical energy component** to make it work.

 Full understanding of the CTP Energy Cycle™ will one day lead to the development of various CTP Energy Systems.